 Scottish highland dancers are not just dancers; they are spectacular athletes that require more training than just dance technique.
 ScotFIT was created with two goals in mind: Cross-training and Educating Teachers.
 Learn more

 Ollie Mulligan is a throwback to another time and place.
 A native of County Kildare, Ireland, Ollie hails from a long history of whiskey makers – some more infamous than others, but all with a passion for distilling small batch spirits.
 Ollie opened The Great Wagon Road Distilling Company to continue the tradition of distilling right here in Charlotte.
 Walk into the distillery, or the bar, or talk to the man himself.
 Taste the hand crafted spirits and you can tell that the whiskey business is Ollie’s calling.Learn more

-Teacher training and resources to teach the national standards using Scottish Culture and traditions.
+Teacher training and resources to teach the standards based lessons to develope skills using the content of Scottish Culture and traditions.
 Scotland in the Class is a unit integrated throughout all subjects for elementary schools.
-Created by teachers and administrators, the lessons
+Created by teachers and administrators, the standards based lessons

 are fully scripted, with step by step plans, includes all materials and online support.

 Download some of the teaching resources for FREE here!